nu-book/cordova-doc/plugins/device-orientation/index.md

 - __timestamp__: The time at which this heading was determined.  _(milliseconds)_

-### Amazon Fire OS Quirks

-- `trueHeading` is not supported, but reports the same value as `magneticHeading`

-- `headingAccuracy` is always 0 because there is no difference between the `magneticHeading` and `trueHeading`

 ### Android Quirks

-- The `trueHeading` property is not supported, but reports the same value as `magneticHeading`.

-- The `headingAccuracy` property is always 0 because there is no difference between the `magneticHeading` and `trueHeading`.

-### Firefox OS Quirks

 - The `trueHeading` property is not supported, but reports the same value as `magneticHeading`.